ivotron/quiho-popper/paper/paper.md

 While building a prediction model is obviously something that can be used to estimate the performance of an application, building one can also serve as a way of identifying resource utilization.
-If we use these performance vectors to apply SRA and we focus on feature importance [@kira_practical_1992] of the generated models, we can see that they allow us to infer resource utilization patterns.
+If we use these performance vectors to apply SRA and focus on feature importance [@kira_practical_1992] of the generated models, they can allow us to infer resource utilization patterns.
 In
 @Fig:featureimportance-implies-bottleneck, we show the intuition behind why this is so.
 The performance of an application is determined by the performance of the subcomponents that get stressed the most by the application's code.
-Thus, intuitively, if the performance of an application across multiple machines resembles the performance of a microbenchmark, then we can say that the application is heavily influenced by that subcomponent.
-In other words, if the variability pattern of a feature across multiple machines resembles the variability pattern of application performance across those same machines, it is likely due to the application stressing the same subcomponent that the corresponding microbenchmark stresses.
+Thus, intuitively, if the performance of an application across multiple machines resembles the performance of a microbenchmark over the same set of machines, then we can say that the application is heavily influenced by that subcomponent.
+In other words, if the variability of a feature across multiple machines resembles the variability of application performance across those same machines, it is likely due to the application stressing the same subcomponent that the corresponding microbenchmark stresses.
 While this can be inferred by obtaining correlation coefficients, proper SRA is needed in order to create prediction models, as well as to obtain a relative rank of feature importances.

+Relying on SRA as a way of inferring resource utilization behavior has the practical consequence of _quiho_ benefiting heavily from an heterogeneous setup.
+The more the "performance diversity" of machines that are available for testing, the easier that _quiho_ can discover an application's resource utilization behavior.
+Intuitively, this can be explained as follows.
+If we run a IO-bound application on distinct machines with very different CPU and memory subsystem performance but similar IO throughput, we won't be able to discover that the application's bottleneck is on the IO subsystem.
+If we create a more heterogeneous mix of machines, with larger IO performance variability, we can discover that this application is IO-intensive since the performance of the application will vary, depending on the capabilities of the underlying IO subsystem of each distinct machine.

 [^how-big]: In @Sec:discussion we briefly sketch how we would apply PAC to find the minimal set of machines needed to obtaining meaningful results from SRA.

+Thus, having high performance variability allows _quiho_ to infer resource utilization patterns by discovering the underlying correlations between the performance of microbenchmarks and an application's performance.
+Since SRA results in creating a performance prediction model for an application, we can rank features by sorting them with respect to their relative performance prediction importance.
-If we rank features by their relative importance, we obtain what we call an inferred resource utilization profile (IRUP), as shown in
+We call this ranking an _Inferred Resource Utilization Profile_ (IRUP), as shown in @Fig:hpccg-irup.
-@Fig:hpccg-irup.
 In the next section we explain how these IRUPs are obtained and how they can be used in automated performance regression tests. @Sec:eval empirically validates this approach.

 # Our Approach {#sec:quiho}